Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 You Should Be Close to Your Target Weight

-Again, weight is not the only indicator, but rather your weight as as proportion of your height.
+Again, weight is not the only indicator, but rather your weight as proportion of your height.
 The higher the BMI, the higher the risk of complications from surgery.
-For instance, studies have found that patients with a BMI greater than 40 are over 3 times more susceptible for complications than patients with normal weight.
+For instance, studies have found that patients with a BMI greater than 40 are over 3 times more susceptible for complications than patients of normal weight.
 Interestingly, you are not home free on the other end of the spectrum either.
 Patients who are too thin with not enough “give” in their skin are at higher risk of having irregularities and indentations after liposuction.
 A BMI below 20 may put you in that group.